Available in Classic and VPC

 Bucket information

-When the bucket information page is displayed, you can view the bucket details or set the bucket using feature buttons.
+When the bucket information interface is displayed, you can view the bucket details or set the bucket using feature buttons.

 |